 Why Expert Testimony Becomes Central in Serious Injury Claims

-Catastrophic injuries often raise questions that basic medical records cannot fully answer.
-When injuries involve permanent limitations, long-term care, or uncertain recovery paths, additional expertise is often needed to explain how those injuries affect daily life over time.
+Catastrophic injuries raise questions that basic medical records cannot fully answer.
+When an injury involves permanent limitations, long-term care, or uncertain recovery, expert testimony often becomes essential to explain what the injury means—not just today, but for the rest of a person’s life.

 In Phoenix and across Arizona, catastrophic injury cases frequently stem from high-speed vehicle collisions, industrial incidents, and serious falls.
 These events often cause injuries that do not resolve quickly and may require ongoing treatment, adaptive care, or long-term planning.
 Expert testimony helps explain not just what happened initially, but what the injury means going forward.